(Click here to read the complete disclaimer)

-It's that time of year.
-Time to fight the crowds and find the sales.
-Of course, you and I both know that was the old way.
-If you're like most people today, you will do much of your shopping online.
+Yes, it's that time of year.
+The time many people still fight the crowds and find the sales.
+But if you're like me, you probably consider that the old way, and might just do most of your shopping online.
 In other words, you may just spend too much time browsing Amazon!

-So here are a few new holiday gift ideas for you.
+So here are a few of my favorite holiday gift ideas for you.
 These are three items I really love that you may have not thought about.
 Fay likes the first and second items too.
 (But in all honesty, she doesn't understand my why I like the third one so much)!

 Single Burner Camp Stove